a00908270/masterthesis/thesis.md

 The kubelet is the primary agent running on each node in the cluster, responsible for running pods \cite{kub_comp}.
 It communicates with the API server to receive commands invoked by the scheduler.
 Interaction takes place with the etcd store to read and update configuration and state of the pod.

 Pods are specified by the *PodSpec*, which defines the workload and parameters on how to run the containers \cite{kub_intro}.
-The kubelet process is responsible that the containers described in the specification are running and healthy \cite{kub_comp}.
+The kubelet process is responsible that the containers described in the specification are running and are healthy \cite{kub_comp}.

 ##### kube-proxy

 The proxy service is in charge of forwarding requests of defined services to the correct containers.
-On a basic level, load balancing is also done by the proxy. \cite{baier-kub}
+On a basic level, also load balancing is done by the proxy. \cite{baier-kub}

 ##### Container Runtime